Omer Sohail Zia Butt

 Omer Sohail Zia Butt (عمر سہیل ضیا بٹ; born 19 July 1980) is a Pakistani politician who had been a member of the National Assembly of Pakistan from 2008 to 2013.

 Early life

 He was born on 19 July 1980.

+His father Sohail Zia Butt is a former PML-N MPA and the brother-in-law of Nawaz Sharif.

 Political career

-He was elected to the National Assembly of Pakistan from Constituency NA-126 (Lahore-IX) as a candidate of Pakistan Muslim League (N) (PML-N) in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-126 (Lahore-IX) as a candidate of Pakistan Muslim League (N) (PML-N) in the 2008 Pakistani general election.
 He received 69,718 votes and defeated Syed Hasnat Ahmed, a candidate of Pakistan Peoples Party (PPP).